hMsats/double_pendulum_octave/README.md

 It will first calculate the time delay necessary to make the pendulum swing in realtime.

 Then press any key to start the pendulum.
+On Linux you end the program by typing crtl c.

 Parameters can easily be changed at the top of dp.m.